UltimateJupiter/Auto-APT-CS201/README.md

 2. Run [blank_java.py](https://github.com/UltimateJupiter/Auto-APT/blob/master/blank_java.py) and you'll find a FloodRelief.java in "Fake" folder

 3. Submit this code to the platform, it should be all red.
-Download the page (e.g. APT _floodrelief.html) to "HTMLS" folder, please do not rename that html.
+Download the page (e.g. APT _floodrelief.html) to "HTMLS" folder, **please do not rename that html file.**

 4. Run [fake_gen.py](https://github.com/UltimateJupiter/Auto-APT/blob/master/fake_gen.py), you'll find a FloodRelief.java in "Solution" folder